ibuioli/ngDigitalSignature/README.md

 npm i simple-drawing-board
 ```

 Move digital-signature folder to app folder in your Angular project.
-Import Digital Signature Module in modules when need the OL Maps:
+Import Digital Signature Module in modules when need the Digitan Signature:

 ```typescript
 import { DigitalSignatureModule } from './digital-signature/digital-signature.module';